 Operational and strategic risks

 Axfood acquires and establishes new operations on a regular basis.
-If the conditions in the operations do not correspond to what was known prior to such decisions, for example, prior to an acquisition having been carried out, there is a risk that this could have a negative impact on Axfood’s earnings and brand.
+If the conditions in the operations do not correspond to the information provided prior to an acquisition being carried out, there is a risk that this could have a negative impact on Axfood.
 With respect to acquisitions, a well-executed integration and retaining key persons are also important.
-All new store establishments and acquisitions are preceded by thorough market analyses of the competition as well as demographics, where every investment calculation stretches over several years.
-In addition, the external operating environment as well as the business’ profile are analysed from ethical, social and environmental aspects, among other things.
+All acquisitions and new store establishments are preceded by thorough market analyses of the competition as well as demographics, with every investment calculation stretching over several years.
+In addition, the external operating environment as well as the business profile are analysed, in part based on sustainability-related aspects.

 (B) Supplier risks